 Payments and Fees

 Methods allowed: I accept payment directly via cash or check, or payments made via Venmo or PayPal.
-I do not allow payments to be made by bank transfer or wire transfer.
+I do not currently allow payments to be made by bank transfer or wire transfer, but am exploring setting that up as another option.

 The least expensive way for you to pay for your rental (because it involves no additional fees) is to pay me directly in cash or check.
 If paying by check, the check needs to be from a local bank, meaning, one with a branch in my area, as I will need to be able to cash the check at your bank in order to verify the funds are there.
 If there are any bank fees associated with cashing your check at your bank, (for instance, Bank of America charges $8 to cash a check at their bank) you will be required to pay those fees.